 Wood Stork: Large, odd wading bird, mostly white except for black flight feathers and tail.
 Upper neck and head are featherless and dark gray.
-Bill is thick, long, and curved downward.
-Sexes are similar.
-Juvenile has yellow bill and brown down on neck and head.
+The bill is thick, long, and curved downward.
+Legs and feet are gray black.
+Alternates between strong wing beats and gliding.
+Soars on thermals and updrafts.

 Range and Habitat